Joseph Furtado

-Joseph Furtado (Furtadovaddo, 7 April 1872-Bombay 1 January 1947) was an early South Asian poet and novelist who wrote in the English language.
-He has been praised as 'one of Goa’s best poets', albeit now 'in the shadows, pushed to the margins and somewhat forgotten'.
+Joseph Furtado (7 April 1872 – 1 January 1947) was Portuguese poet and novelist who wrote in the English language.
+He has been praised as "one of Goa's best poets", albeit now "in the shadows, pushed to the margins and somewhat forgotten".

-Born in Goa, then a Portuguese colony on the west coast of British-ruled India, his writings are difficult to access today, and many anthologies overlook his contribution.
+Born in Goa, then part of Portuguese India, his writings are difficult to access today, and many anthologies overlook his contribution.

 Biography

-He was the son of Vicente Cesar and Maria Conceicao de Rocha, Furtado was born in 1872 at Furtadovaddo, Pilerne, Bardez, in Goa.
-A Catholic, he began his education in Goa (then part of Portugal), but later attended boarding and arts schools in India.
-On 2 February 1897 he married Rosa Maria Amhimizia de Souza; among his sons was Philip Furtado.
+Furtado was the son of Vicente Cesar and Maria Conceicao de Rocha, Furtado was born in 1872 at Furtadovaddo, Pilerne, Bardes, in Portuguese Goa.
+A Goan Catholic, he began his education in Goa (then part of Portugal), but later attended boarding and arts schools in India.
+On 2 February 1897, he married Rosa Maria Amhimizia de Souza; among his sons was Philip Furtado.
 He worked, usually for railways companies, as a draughtsman, agent, and chief engineer, moving for work between Goa, Bombay, Calcutta and Pune.
-He died in 1947.
+Furtado died in 1947.